Arsngrobg/Health-Tracker/README.md

 ## Installation
 ### Prerequisites:
-* Must have node installed on your system
+* Must have Node.js installed on your system

 #### To initialise the project:
 ```